The San Francisco model of AIDS care: The model for AIDS care

 Because AIDS was a multidisciplinary disease, requiring attention in the medical, psychological, and social fields, a new approach had to be made in order to care for AIDS patients.
 In addition, the majority of AIDS patients were young adults suddenly subjected to the responsibilities of death and the harsh realities of social stigma.
 As such, hospitals could no longer maintain only the responsibility of medical care, but also adopt different psychosocial support systems.
 AIDS introduced the social and psychological implications of a disease amidst the many physical aspects that one may inflict.
+These broader influences reflect what are now commonly referred to as social determinants of health, defined as the social, economic, and political conditions that shape health outcomes and access to care.
 AIDS patients introduced not only biological, but also psychological, social, and political factors—such as discrimination, isolation, and poverty—into a clinical setting, thus eradicating traditional measures taken to treat disease, and forcing clinics and hospitals to expand their resources to cover these new multidisciplinary requirements.

 Specific needs for AIDS care continuum include: